This is our guide on the top 10 best inversion tables in 2023.

 Massage and heat therapy are known methods of pain alleviation and some inversion tables offer massage and heat therapy as well.

-To give you a comparative look at what’s on the market today, we’ve selected 10 great inversion tables with varied features and capabilities.
+To give you a comparative look at what’s on the market today, I’ve selected 10 of the best inversion tables with varied features and capabilities.

-Teeter offers a high level of support and comfort due to the grip-and-stretch handholds which also helps with decompression and realignment.
+The Teeter LX3 offers a high level of support and comfort due to the grip-and-stretch handholds which also helps with decompression and realignment.

 It also boasts an 8-point floating suspension system designed for enhanced compression as it moves with you allowing a greater range of motion.